-Statutory Reference The Law Applicability Remote Educational Program 105 ILCS 5/10-29; 23 Ill.
+Statutory Reference The Law Applicability Remote Educational Program 105 ILCS 5/10-29; 23 III.
 Adm.
 Code 226.360 School districts may place students into a remote educational program pursuant to an adopted school board policy.
 A student may participate only after the school district and a person authorized to enroll the student determine that a remote educational program will best serve the student's individual learning needs.
-This law applies to all school districts.
 A remote educational program is an educational program delivered to students in the home or other location outside of a school building that aligns to State learning standards, and the program is consistent with those given to students at the same level in the school district.
 Each student must have a written remote educational plan approved by the school district.
 The placement of a student in a remote educational program does not relieve the school district of the responsibility for ensuring the student will receive all programming and related services required by the IEP.
 This program does not include instruction delivered to students through an "E-Learning Program."
+This law applies to all school districts.
+Driver Education Distance Learning 105 ILCS 5/27-24.2 School districts may, on a case-by-casebasis, allow a student to take a portion of a driver's education course through a distance learning program.
+Such decision must be approved by the school's administration, including the driver education teacher and the parent/guardian.
+The student may not take the entire driver education course through a distance learning program.
+The law applies to all school districts.